 \subsection{Datasets}

-We choose the {classic} Kodak \cite{zhang2011color} and McMaster \cite{Dubois2005Frequency} {datasets for evaluating our algorithm on the demosaicking and denoising task}.
+We chose the classic Kodak \cite{zhang2011color} and McMaster \cite{Dubois2005Frequency-domain} datasets for evaluating our algorithm on the demosaicking and denoising task.
 The Kodak dataset consists of 24 images ($768\times512$).
-The McMaster dataset consists of 18 images ($500\times500$), which are cropped from the $2310\times1814$ high-resolution images.
-At the same time, we conduct experiments on Urban100 dataset \cite{Huang2015Single} and MIT moiré \cite{gharbi2016deep} to verify the reliability of our proposed algorithm.
+The McMaster dataset consists of 18 images ($500\times500$), which were cropped from the $2310\times1814$ high-resolution images.
+At the same time, we conducted experiments on our test set, Urban100 dataset \cite{Huang2015Single} and MIT moiré \cite{gharbi2016deep} to verify the reliability of our proposed algorithm.
 The Urban100 dataset is often used in super-resolution tasks and contains 100 high-resolution images.
 MIT moiré is the test set used by the JCNN algorithm \cite{gharbi2016deep}, which contains 1000 images of $128\times128$ resolution that are prone to generate moiré.